epfl-ada/ada-2023-project-nada2023/docs/index.md

 ### Coproduction countries vs. ratio of international revenue

-We now know that the best number of countries for total gross is usually 2, is this the same if we look at the ratio of the revenue made outside of the production countries.
-I'll let you pause for a minute and think how you think increasing the number of coproduction countries might affect the international ratio.
+We now know that the best number of countries for total gross is usually 2, is this the same if we look at the ratio of the revenue made outside of the production countries?
+I'll let you pause for a minute and think about how increasing the number of co-production countries might affect the international ratio.

 ![mmmh!](plots/thinking_meme.jpg)

-The following graph illustrate are two representation of the same idea.
+The following graphs are two representation of the same idea.
 The first on is a line plot of the Mean ratio of the revenue made by movies made in a given number of coutries.
-The second one is the same values but plotted as a box plot to give more idea about the distribution of the values.
+The second one is the same values but plotted as a box plot to give a more accurate idea about the distribution of the values.

 <div class="responsive-iframe">
     <iframe src="plots/mean_ratio_coprod.html"></iframe>